EricMulwa/SMART-WATER-METER-PROJECT-V2/README.md

 ## About the Developer

 This program was developed by Eric Mulwa, a BSc Electrical and Electronic Engineering student at Dedan Kimathi University of Tehnology
-During his Industrial Attachment at Center for Development of Electronic Devices (CDED).
-April 2023
+Under Center for Development of Electronic Devices (CDED).

+## Author
+Eric Mulwa Eng BSc